Skip to Main Content

 Take control: Choose your own metrics

-When writing a CV, funding application or project outcome report it might be useful to support your claims using quantitative research indicators.
+When writing a CV, funding application or project outcome report research indicators can provide a quantitative scaffold for your narrative.
 What are you most proud of, what sets you apart?

 Examples of research indicators: